 Penn State hosts new NSF graduate researchers

-The Graduate School at Penn State welcomes 14 new National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) recipients for the 2016-17 academic year.
-These 14 students join 55 prior recipients continuing in the University’s graduate degree programs in the Eberly College of Science, College of Agricultural Sciences, College of Education, College of Earth and Mineral Sciences, College of Engineering, College of Health and Human Development, College of Information Sciences and Technology, and the College of the Liberal Arts, as well as the Intercollege Graduate Degree Programs.
+In addition to these 15 students, there are 69 prior recipients continuing in the University’s graduate degree programs in the Eberly College of Science, College of Agricultural Sciences, College of Education, College of Earth and Mineral Sciences, College of Engineering, College of Health and Human Development, College of Information Sciences and Technology, and College of the Liberal Arts, as well as the Intercollege Graduate Degree Programs.

-The 2016-17 class of new fellows at the University are:
+The 2017-18 class of new fellows at the University are:

-- Jacob Luhn, astronomy and astrophysics;
+- Mariah MacDonald, astronomy and astrophysics

 According to the NSF website, “as the oldest graduate fellowship of its kind, the GRFP has a long history of selecting recipients who achieve high levels of success in their future academic and professional careers.”
 The website states that, “fellows benefit from a three-year annual stipend of $34,000 along with a $12,000 cost of education allowance for tuition and fees (paid to the institution), opportunities for international research and professional development, and the freedom to conduct their own research at any accredited U.S. institution of graduate education they choose.”